deckhouse/deckhouse/modules/490-virtualization/docs/EXAMPLES.md

 ## Using cloud-init

-Optionally, you can pass the cloud-init configuration:
+Optionally, you can pass the cloud-init configuration in the [cloud-init](cr.html#virtualmachine-v1alpha1-spec-cloudinit) parameter.

+An example:

 ```yaml
 apiVersion: deckhouse.io/v1alpha1